Jeff-Smith31/Todo_App/README.md

 Note (2025-10-06): CI default now auto-fixes Route53 when not using CloudFront.
 - The deploy workflow defaults FIX_DNS_TO_EC2=true.
 If USE_CLOUDFRONT=false and your hosted zone still points to a cloudfront.net alias, the workflow will UPSERT A records for the apex and www to your EC2 public IP.
 It auto-resolves the IP from the backend CloudFormation stack if EC2_PUBLIC_IP is unset.
 - To opt out of automatic DNS changes, set repo Variable FIX_DNS_TO_EC2=false (or relax enforcement with DNS_ENFORCE_STRICT=false, not recommended).

+Troubleshooting: EC2 instance type unsupported in AZ
+- If CloudFormation fails with an error like: "Your requested instance type (t3.micro) is not supported in your requested Availability Zone (...)", it means the selected SubnetId is in an AZ that doesn’t offer that instance type in your account.
+- Fix options:
+  - Use the default t2.micro (now the default for the frontend EC2 template), which is broadly available.
+  - Or choose a different SubnetId that resides in a supported AZ for t3.micro (e.g., us-east-1a/1b/1c/1d/1f in us-east-1 per the error message).
+- The backend stack already defaults to t2.micro.
+The dedicated frontend-ec2 stack has been updated to also default to t2.micro while still allowing t3.micro.